PrismarineJS/prismarine-viewer/viewer/README.md

 Update the world.
 This need to be called in the animate function, just before the render.

+#### waitForChunksToRender ()

+Returns a promise that resolve once all sections marked dirty have been rendered by the worker threads.
+Can be used to wait for chunks to 'appear'.

 ### WorldView

 WorldView represents the world from a player/camera point of view